 The Philadelphia Tattoo Arts Convention has long been the “must go to” tattoo convention on the American circuit.
 The 2015 stop in Philly was no different this time around.
 With upwards of 500 booths and a record turn-out in attendance, the Philadelphia convention lived up to its name once again.
+On the convention the best cheap broadband internet was used.
 We saw artists and clients from all over the world come to tattoo and get tattooed all weekend long.
 Tattoo Media Ink (Skin Art, Tattoo Revue, Outlaw Biker, Tattoos for Men, Tattoos for Women, and Outlaw Biker) hired Impact Images Production Studios to construct a large photo booth with a red carpet style area where people could show off their tattoo ink, fresh or not, in a fashion photography type setting.
 The booth was managed by Matt Toca (@meistertoca) where the camera and light set up made the photography taking process simple for all involved.
 The fashion photograph booth went over very well with the crowd and the artists alike.

 Tattoo Media Ink came to us with the idea of a fashion photo booth for patrons of the 2015 Philadelphia Tattoo Arts Convention to show off their work.
 We feel we delivered a solid photography booth that was inviting.
 We saw a lot of great work enter the fashion photography booth.